 When friends warned Carlos Llabrés “it’s impossible, you’re crazy… it can’t be done” little did they realise it was just the motivation he would need to achieve the ultimate polar goal.

-Their dream was also dependent on a combination of planning, luck, determination and good weather to prevent it sliding off track.
-What unfolded over 30 gruelling yet magical days would stretch the team’s physical and psychological strengths to their limit and reaffirm their belief that the immense effort was all for the ride.
+He knew the dream would depend on planning, luck, determination and good weather to prevent it sliding off track, but those friendly warnings kept echoing around his head over 30 gruelling yet magical days that stretched the team’s physical and psychological strengths to their limits.

 Carlos said: “Many thought we were crazy or that it was impossible.
 We thought it was a very delicate but doable project, and one thing we were certain of was that we’d try.”

 Carlos: Months of planning and we’re a perfect team.
 I look after the bikes and Sergio will look after me because I suffer from angina.
 Strong side winds for 400km from Madrid to Girona until we stopped in Mulhouse, France.
 Stop-start today, which I don’t like.
 Still, better than being locked up in an office for 10 hours.
 Monotonous day with some brilliant moments, like when we sang Nino Bravo’s Free through intercoms.